- Internet & the Web

 Weak argument, but spiffy.

 Bitcoin communities, the way Golumbia implies, breed hatred and discord.
 And yet, he mentions no blog or post.
 Instead, as a way to validate his assertion, he offers random tweets from those who read his blog and subsequently chide him about his judgments.
-He also provides links to unprofessional webpages, perhaps thinking we will not check his sources, in a poorly disguised attempt to to further solidify his position.
+He also provides links to unprofessional webpages, perhaps thinking we will not check his sources.

 On the bright side, Golumbia does treat us to rather quaint blog-article from someone named Daniel Latorre.
 Latorre tells us the our tech needs a values talk and proceeds to explain, among a smattering of examples, that Henry Ford transformed the country.
 The implication was that this was bad.
 So if you drive to work, well, shame on you.
 Take a bus, a bike or a train.
 Have some values.